Republican Senators to Introduce Bill to End MLB's Antitrust Immunity

-Senators Ted Cruz (R-TX) and Mike Lee (R-UT) will introduce legislation to end Major Leagues Baseball’s (MLB) special immunity from antitrust law Tuesday.
+Senators Ted Cruz (R-TX), Josh Hawley (R-MO), and Mike Lee (R-UT) introduced legislation to end Major Leagues Baseball’s (MLB) special immunity from antitrust law Tuesday.

 The legislation intends to expose MLB to legal risks and alter existing business partnerships, particularly concerning “minor league baseball, franchise relocation, intellectual property and several other topics central to upcoming negotiations over a new collective bargaining agreement,” Sportico reported.